Joseph Emory Davis: Personal life

 In 1827, the 43-year-old Davis decided to marry and retire from law.
 He used his savings to buy land and slaves to become a planter.
 That year he married Eliza Van Benthuysen (1811–1863) in Natchez; she was 16 years old.
 Her widowed mother had owned a shoe and boot store in the city, but at the time of the marriage ran a boardinghouse in New Orleans.

 Davis also adopted two children, Joseph D. Nicholson, the infant son of Mrs. Jane Nicholson, and Martha Quarles, daughter of John Quarles.
 Martha Quarles was the granddaughter of Martha Brooks Wallace.
 Martha Wallace reared her until age 13 when the girl started living in Davis's household.

+He was a friend of Margaret Louisa Kempe Howell, whom he had known in his youth, serving as a groomsman at her wedding and accompanying her on a trip to New York.
+Howell's daughter, Varina, later married Davis's brother.